cloudfoundry-community-attic/bosh-bootstrap/README.md

-# Stark & Wayne's Bosh Bootstrap
+# Stark & Wayne's Bosh Bootstrapper

 In order to deploy CloudFoundry, and a growing number of other complex systems, you will need a BOSH.
+BOSH provides a complete lifecycle manager/deployer for complex systems.
+CloudFoundry is a very complex system when it comes to deployment/upgrades.

-This `bosh-bootstrap` command is the simplest way to get a Micro BOSH running, to upgrade an existing Micro BOSH, and to delete it if you change your mind.
+The Stark & Wayne Bosh Bootstrapper is the simplest way to get a Micro BOSH running, to upgrade an existing Micro BOSH, and to delete it if you change your mind.

 Bootstrap a Micro BOSH universe from one CLI command.
 Also allows SSH access and the ability to delete created Micro BOSHes.